goraz/onion/README.md

 ### Encrypted config

-Also if you want to store data in encrypted content. currently only `secconf` (based on the [crypt](https://github.com/xordataexchange/crypt) project) also the [onioncli](https://github.com/goraz/onion/tree/develop/cli/onioncli) helps you to manage this keys.
+Also if you want to store data in encrypted content. currently only `secconf` (based on the [crypt](https://github.com/xordataexchange/crypt) project) is supported. also the [onioncli](https://github.com/goraz/onion/tree/develop/cli/onioncli) helps you to manage this keys.

 ```go